Quantitative K-Theory Related to Spin Chern Numbers: A direct -theory invariant -- the Bott index

 and so generally $VUV^{*}U^{*}$ is not self-dual.

-\section{A direct $K$-theory invariant --- the Bott index}
+\section{A direct~$\boldsymbol{K}$-theory invariant~-- the Bott index}

 We need functional calculus of unitary matrices, also called matrix functions in applied mathematics.
-An example is above where we applied the logarithm to a unitary matrix.
-Generally speaking, for the functional calculus $f(V)$ to be define for a unitary matrix we need $f$ defined on the circle.
-One diagonalizes $V$ via another unitary $Q$ and applies $f$ on the diagonal, so
+An example is above where we applied the logarithm to a~unitary matrix.
+Generally speaking, for the functional calculus $f(V)$ to be def\/ined for a~unitary matrix we need~$f$ def\/ined on the circle.
+One diagonalizes~$V$ via another unitary~$Q$ and applies~$f$ on the diagonal, so

-However, most of our calculations will involve Fourier series, and traditionally those are defined in terms of scalar functions that are periodic.
+However, most of our calculations will involve Fourier series, and traditionally those are def\/ined in terms of scalar functions that are periodic.